-To save the current device configuration, you may enter the command:
+To save the current device configuration, you may enter the commands:

-WaveLoader -q -W -t > WaveList.txt
+WaveLoader 7 -q -W -t > WaveList.txt WaveLoader 7 -X MeasurementList.txt -t WaveLoader 7 -i Settings.txt -t

-It outputs the waveform listing into the file WaveList.txt.
-Using this file, you can restore the waveform parameters in case of any erroneous operation of the device or an operator failure.
+It outputs the waveform listing into the file WaveList.txt, the measurement listing into the file MeasurementList.txt, and the system settings into the file Settings.txt.
+Using these files, you can restore the waveform, measurement and system parameters in case of any erroneous operation of the device or an operator failure.